developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-explore-analyze.md

 8. (Optional) In the **Advanced** tab, specify an **Engine** to run queries on.
 9. Click **Sign In**.

-### Create a Live Connection to a Dataset from Dremio[​](#create-a-live-connection-to-a-dataset-from-dremio "Direct link to Create a Live Connection to a Dataset from Dremio")
+### Create a Live Connection to a Dataset from Dremio

 You can generate a Tableau Datasource (`.tds`) file that represents a live connection to a dataset that is in Dremio.
 No actual data is stored in this file, and you can think of it as a shortcut to a Tableau session with a preconfigured view of your data.

 note

 * The `.tds` file download option must be enabled for users to have access to this feature.
-To enable this feature, see [Enable the .tds File Download in the Dremio Console](#enable-the-tds-file-download-in-the-dremio-console).
+To enable this feature, see Enable the .tds File Download in the Dremio Console.
 * OAuth is the only supported authentication mechanism for `.tds` files.

 To download a `.tds` file: